 Dental crowns are one of the most widely used dental treatments because of the many applications they can have for both restoring and enhancing your smile.
 Dr. Welinsky places dental crowns for a wide range of reasons and uses advanced digital technology to evaluate your needs and create a personalized treatment plan.

+Dentists use crowns to restore teeth that suffer from damage or decay.
 There are several benefits of a dental crown.
-First, a crown restores the size, shape, and color of your tooth which has been altered by damage or decay.
+First, a crown restores the size, shape, and color of your tooth.
 Second, a crown covers the entire surface of the tooth, strengthening it and supporting long-term health and stability.
-This cannot be done with a filling alone.
+A dental filling cannot accomplish this alone.

-Crowns can also be used for cosmetic concerns such as closing spaces between teeth and correcting minor rotations and the shape of the teeth.
+Dentists also use crowns for cosmetic concerns such as closing spaces between teeth and correcting minor rotations and the shape of the teeth.

 Common uses for a dental crown: